ChrisEssery/group-project/Portfolio/Background.md

 </div>

-Although the wide held view of ageing is that physical and cognitive decline are inevitable aspects of getting older, recent neuroscience research suggests that these trends can be slowed significantly with the right training and techniques.
+Although the widely held view of ageing is that physical and cognitive decline are inevitable aspects of getting older, recent neuroscience research suggests that these trends can be slowed significantly with the right training and techniques.
 In particular, playing online games can have significant benefits for the elderly in their daily lives.
-Researchers at King's College London have showed that brain training games are very beneficial for older adults, both in terms of cognitive functions such as memory and decision making but also in terms of dealing with everyday tasks such as managing finances, administrative tasks and shopping [[**6**]](#references).
-Research has also shown that brain training on a daily basis can have a long lasting effects for a person's cognitive abilities.
+Researchers at King's College London have shown that brain training games are very beneficial for older adults, both in terms of cognitive functions such as memory and decision making but also in terms of dealing with everyday tasks such as managing finances, administrative tasks, and shopping [[**6**]](#references).
+Research has also shown that brain training daily can have long-lasting effects on a person's cognitive abilities.

 For instance, Hall et al's (2012) review found that a large majority of studies on the effects of digital gameplay on the elderly demonstrated positive outcomes.
-Zhang and Kaufman's 2015 review concluded that digital gameplay had positive outcomes in balance, executive function and processing speed.
-Furthermore, most research shows that playing games improves life satisfaction and quality of life.
+Zhang and Kaufman's 2015 review concluded that digital gameplay had positive outcomes in balance, executive function, and processing speed.
+Furthermore, most research shows that playing games improve life satisfaction and quality of life.

-In addition to this, there is research which suggests that maintaining daily mental activity can help delay the onset of Alzheimer's disease.
+In addition to this, there is research that suggests that maintaining daily mental activity can help delay the onset of Alzheimer's disease.

 The level of difficulty of our chosen games is something to bear in mind since research shows that playing more challenging games yields greater benefits than setting the game at a level that is too easy.
 For instance, Kaufman et al have shown that "playing at an intermediate and advanced level can provide greater benefits than playing at a beginner level since the cognitive demands are greater" [[**4**]](#references).
 Whilst this indicates that the game difficulty ideally should be challenging, it's worth bearing in mind that the game also has to be enjoyable and fun.
-So, with that in mind, it we would need to carefully decide on a baseline difficulty that would have benefits without the drawbacks associated with a game that is too difficult to even enjoy.
+So, with that in mind, we would need to carefully decide on a baseline difficulty that would have benefits without the drawbacks associated with a game that is too difficult to even enjoy.

 ## State of the art survey: what is out there already?

-We now turn to our state of the art survey.
-After reviewing the state of the art technologies currently in use, we discovered that digital games have proven to be a very useful tool for helping the older population with social, emotional and cognitive benefits.
+We now turn to our state-of-the-art survey.
+After reviewing the state-of-the-art technologies currently in use, we discovered that digital games have proven to be a very useful tool for helping the older population with social, emotional, and cognitive benefits.

-We now turn to the state of the art survey.
-There are a wide range of digital games designed for the elderly and games which can be easily used by the elderly.
-Mobile games are an good option as you have thousands of fun, free games which allow you to play against friends, family and anyone in the world.
+We now turn to the state-of-the-art survey.
+There is a wide range of digital games designed for the elderly and games that can be easily used by the elderly.
+Mobile games are a good option as you have thousands of fun, free games that allow you to play against friends, family, and anyone in the world.

-Puzzle games sucha s candy crush is a popular mobile game.
-There are also console games, but for our purposes we will be focusing on games that you can access through a webpage.
+Puzzle games such as candy crush is a popular mobile game.
+There are also console games, but for our purposes, we will be focusing on games that you can access through a webpage.
 Let's focus on the webpage games.
 We have Bejeweled, which involves swapping bright gems of different shapes and colours to earn points.
 Gummy Drop! is a game that enables you to rebuild monuments from around the world.
-AARP's free online games hosts a huge range of card, puzzle, and arcade games.
-Gametable's free online games is an example which is close to what we would like to approximate with our application since it has easy games like tic-tac-toe and checkers.
+AARP's free online games host a huge range of card, puzzle, and arcade games.
+Gametable's free online games are an example that is close to what we would like to approximate with our application since it has easy games like tic-tac-toe and checkers.
 It is simple and straightforward to use.
-Let's now focus on three of these: AARP, Gametable's and ... after we have done this we will look at two outliers which merit consideration.
+Let's now focus on three of these: AARP, Gametable's, and ... after we have done this we will look at two outliers that merit consideration.

 ### AARP's free online games